deepmodeling/DeePTB/docs/advanced/e3tb/advanced_input.md

 ```
 For `lr_scheduler`, please ensure the `patience` x `num_samples` / `batch_size` ranged between 2000 to 6000.

-When the dataset contraining multiple elements, it is suggested to open a tag in loss_options for better performance, as:
+When the dataset contraining multiple elements, and you are fitting the Hamiltonian, it is suggested to open a tag in loss_options for better performance.
+Since most DFT software would allow for a uniform shift when computing the electrostatic potentials, therefore, bringing extra degree of freedom.
+The `onsite_shift` tag allow such freedom and make the model generalizable to all sort of elements combinations:
 ```JSON
 "loss_options":{
         "train": {"method": "hamil_abs", "onsite_shift": true},
         "validation": {"method": "hamil_abs", "onsite_shift" : true}
     }
 ```
-Currently, the onsite_shift only support when batchsize is 1.

 In `model_options`, we support two type of e3 group equivariant embedding methods: Strictly Localized Equivariant Message-passing or `slem`, and Localized Equivariant Message-passing or `lem`.
 Former one ensure strict localization by truncate the propagation of distant eighbours' information, therefore are suitable for bulk systems where the electron localization is enhanced by scattering effect. `lem` method, on the other hand, contrained such localization design inherently by incooperating a learnable decaying functions describing the dependency across distance.

 The model options for slem and lem are the same, here is an short example: